 BLOCK: You'll hear this a lot at the Eskimo-Indian Olympics.
 It's the seal call, imitating the bark of the seal to urge the athletes on.
 Speaking of seals, I stepped into a walk-in freezer next to the gym with Asta Keller.
 A few days ago, she got a call from the Anchorage Airport.

-Ms. ASTA KELLER (Defending Champion, Ear Pull Competition): They said we're looking for Asta Keller.
+ASTA KELLER: They said we're looking for Asta Keller.
 You have five frozen seals here in freight at Alaska Airlines.
 So, coming right over.

 BLOCK: The ear pull.
 Now that's in a category all its own.
 The goal?